Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/0ce361cf-8bf4-4714-80a8-fd766d27e7e2)

-We need to select "Custom" on this screen because we're installing the OS on a new virtual machine.
+We need to select **Custom** on this screen because we're installing the OS on a new virtual machine.
 The "Upgrade" option is used only when an operating system is already installed and we want to update or upgrade it

 ![Image](https://github.com/user-attachments/assets/09480c54-d960-46d0-b3e0-510759e94f7a)

-The screen below displays the disk partition that we configured earlier and click Next
+The screen below displays the disk partition that we configured earlier and click **Next**

 ![Image](https://github.com/user-attachments/assets/83900dbc-f1bc-4835-a53c-8dd3d66cb04a)